signalfx/lambda-csharp/README.md

 }
 ...
 ```
-### Step 6: For advanced users - reducing size of the deployment package with AWS Lambda Layers (optional)
+## (Optional) Step 6: Reduce the size of deployment packages with AWS Lambda Layers

-You can reduce size of your deployment package by taking advantage of AWS Lambda Layers feature.
-To learn more about Lambda Layers, please visit the AWS documentation site and see [AWS Lambda Layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html).
+1. For advanced users who want to reduce the size of deployment packages, please visit the AWS documentation site and see [AWS Lambda Layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html).

-SignalFx hosts layers containing this wrapper in most of the AWS regions.
-To check what is the latest version available in the region of your interest, see [the list of versions](https://github.com/signalfx/lambda-layer-versions/blob/master/csharp/CSHARP.md).
+2. SignalFx hosts layers containing this wrapper in most AWS regions.
+To review the latest available version for your region, see [the list of versions](https://github.com/signalfx/lambda-layer-versions/blob/master/csharp/CSHARP.md).

-After you located appropriate layer version, follow [AWS instructions to deploy .NET Core Lambda with the layer](https://aws.amazon.com/blogs/developer/aws-lambda-layers-with-net-core/).
+3. After you locate the appropriate layer version, please visit the AWS documentation site and follow [AWS instructions to deploy .NET Core Lambda with the layer](https://aws.amazon.com/blogs/developer/aws-lambda-layers-with-net-core/).

-## Additional information
+## Additional information and optional steps

 ### Metrics and dimensions sent by the wrapper
 The Lambda wrapper sends the following metrics to SignalFx: